Crowchild Trail: History

-Part of this road was the Morley Trail when it was an actual trail.
+Part of this road was the Morley Trail when it was an actual trail (Morley Trail still exists as a collector road nearby).
 It was first paved in the 1930s.
 It then became the main highway to Banff and was the home of Eamon's Bungalow Camp and service station.
 When the Trans-Canada Highway was created it dropped in importance.

 The road was originally signed as 24 Street SW from North Glenmore Park to the Bow River, 24 Street NW from the Bow River to the intersection with 16 Avenue NW, and Highway 1A from 16 Avenue NW to the city limits.
 The interchanges at Memorial Drive, 16 Avenue/University Drive, 17 Avenue and Bow Trail were constructed in the 60s in conjunction with the six lane bridge across the river, this was largely before plans for a road network were put together.
-Starting in 1969 the city began to plan a large freeway network and Crowchild trail was included in the plans.
+Starting in 1969 the city began to plan a large freeway network and Crowchild Trail was included in the plans.
 Most freeways originally proposed for the west side of the city never ended up being constructed to a large extent, these roads include 16 Avenue, Sarcee Trail, 14 Street, Bow trail Downtown Feeder and Shaganappi Trail.
 In March 1971, it was renamed Crowchild Trail in honour of David Crowchild, Chief of the Tsuu T'ina Nation from 1946 to 1953.